When you turn on the faucet, you expect water to come out.

 These projects will allow UTRWD to continue providing safe, clean drinking water to meeting the growing water needs of its customers.

-Harpool Water Treatment Plant Expansion: Phase 1
+Harpool Water Treatment Plant Expansion: Phases 1 & 2

 Southwest Pump Station: Phase 1